nckz/jupyter-pdf-report/README.md

 report-template-notebook.

 # References
-This work was motivated by the disucssion here [GitHub:jupyter-nbconvert](https://github.com/jupyter/nbconvert/issues/249#issuecomment-2070337459).
+This work was motivated by the discussion here:
+[GitHub:jupyter-nbconvert](https://github.com/jupyter/nbconvert/issues/249#issuecomment-2070337459).